Bodyweight management

 The routine for days with intensive strength training

 If you want a stronger body, but at the same time do not want to gain fat, then this meal plan is perfect.
-I’ve been doing it for a long time and it works.
-It’s pretty impressive what an increased amount of high quality protein can do when you combine it with intensive training a few times a week.
+I’ve been doing it for many years and it works.
+It’s pretty impressive what an increased amount of high quality protein can do when you combine it with strength training a few times a week.

 The meal plan on (one day before and one day after) training day: